 You will need to complete the FLR M form if you want to make an application to extend your stay in the UK on the basis of your family life and relationship to either:

-- a person who is both present and settled in the UK, ie holding indefinite leave to remain; or
+- A person who is present and settled in the UK with indefinite leave to remain, or

 - Civil partner

 The extension application to remain must be made by someone already in the UK who is looking to extend an expiring visa in certain categories, such as a spouse visa, or in some cases, where the person is switching from another category due to a change in circumstances.

 An unmarried partner includes anyone who can evidence they have been living in a relationship akin to a marriage or civil partnership for at least two years prior to the date of application for an extension of leave.

 You can also apply using the FLR M form to extend your stay as a fiancé(e) or proposed civil partner in circumstances where you came to the UK with the intention of entering into a marriage or civil partnership but have yet to do so.

 Note that this form should not be used to apply to settle in the UK.

 You can apply to remain in the UK if you and your partner or relative are both over the age of 18, and they satisfy the required immigration status as either a British citizen, indefinite leave to remain in the UK, or have refugee status or humanitarian protection.

 Children under the age of 18 can be included in your application using the FLR M form.
 Dependent children aged 18 or over may not apply with you on this form, unless they were initially granted leave in this category at a time when they were under 18.